Medical Breakthroughs

 January 10, 2024 · News & Updates

 Here's a number that should make you feel hopeful and furious at the same time.
-The United States set a new record in 2023, performing over 46,000 organ transplants — the 11th consecutive year of record-breaking numbers.
+The United States set a new record in 2023, performing over 46,000 organ transplants — continuing a sustained trend of year-over-year growth in both deceased and living donor transplants.
 That's incredible progress.
 And yet, over 100,000 people are still on the waitlist.
 17 people still die every day.
 We're breaking records while the fundamental problem stays unsolved.
 That tells me this is a policy problem, not a generosity problem.

 By the Numbers